patik123/patik123/README.md

  I'm Patrick, a computer science student from  Slovenia 🇸🇮.

- ✨ In my free time I learn web development and also write some article on my blog.
+ ✨ In my free time I learn web development and write articles on my blog.

 🌍 I like to share my knowledge with anyone who likes to get it.